iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Real Analysis Basics.md

 **Definition: Limit Point**
 > A point $x$ is the limit point of the set $A$ if, there exists a sequence of number $x_n\in A$ such that $\lim_{n\rightarrow \infty} x_n = x$.

->
+Limit point is *used to described sequences*.
+For example, if, $x$ is a limit point for the sequence $(x_n)_{n\in \N}$, there is a subsequence of $x_n$ such that converges to the point $x$.

 **Definition: Cluster Point**
 > A point $x$ is the cluster point of a set $A$ if, there exists a sequence of number $x_n\in A\setminus \{x\}$ such that $\lim_{n\rightarrow \infty}x_n = x$.

+Cluster points are used to *described sets with infinitely many points*.

 Observe that a cluster point is a limit point, but a limit point is not a cluster point, because an isolated point in set $A$ can't be approached by a cluster point, but it can with a limit point.
+Due to this property, the sequence that describes the limit of a function, will have a cluster point, instead of a limit point, because in the context of a limit, we may never actually equals to that point at the limit.

 **Example, Applications:**